 But some businesses have difficulty setting up long-term relationships.
 They keep pursuing new clients, instead of easing into the benefits that working with familiar faces brings.

-I’m not a fan of retainers or continuing engagements that resemble employment, so I’ve created a different path to generating repeat client work.
-My situation may be unique since I have a diverse set of skills, but I hope it might serve as inspiration nonetheless.
+I’m not a fan of retainers or engagements that resemble employment, so I’ve created a different path to inviting clients to come back.
+My situation may be unique as I have a diverse set of skills, but I hope it might serve as inspiration to other creatives.

 How I’ve set up my business to facilitate long-term relationships